 Portable or mains powered?

 Another consideration is where you're planning to use your dispenser.
-If you want something that'll sit on the patio table while you're having a barbecue, or that you can stuff in your rucksack on a camping trip, then a mains-powered dispenser is obviously not going to be an ideal choice.
+If you want something that'll sit on the patio table while you're having a barbecue, or one you can stuff in your rucksack for a camping trip or festival, then a mains-powered dispenser is obviously not going to cut it.
 Instead, look out for a portable device that can be run on batteries, or requires no power at all.

 How much beer do you want to drink?

 Then there's the question of how much beer you require.
-If you're hosting a garden party for 20 people – and you don't want to have to keep changing the keg every half an hour – then it makes sense to buy something that can hold a large amount of ale.
-Floor-standing and integrated units tend to have the biggest capacity, but they also take up a lot of room – not to mention a large chunk out of your bank balance!
+If you're hosting a garden party for 20 people – and you don't want to have to keep changing the keg every half hour – then it makes sense to buy something that can hold a large amount of ale.
+Floor-standing and integrated units tend to have the biggest capacity, but they also take up a lot of room – not to mention a large chunk out of your bank balance.
+Some websites also offer multi-keg purchases with a nice discount.
+Perfect if you're planning on hosting a summer bash.

 Related guides